 Dubrovnik is famous, not only for its Game of Thrones locations but also for its medieval pedestrian-only walled Old Town.
-You can walk the ancient walls to see panoramic views of the city and sea.
+Walk the ancient walls to see panoramic views of the city and sea.

 For a comprehensive article on visiting this incredible city, read all about Dubrovnik Old Town.

-Take in some fascinating museums include a modern Red History Museum dedicated to revealing Croatia’s communist past.
+Take in some fascinating museums including a modern Red History Museum dedicated to revealing Croatia’s communist past.

 For a comprehensive article on Dubrovnik’s most fascinating and popular museums, see Best Dubrovnik Museums.

-A small island of the coast near Dubrovnik that you can either take a ferry to or a sea kayak.
+A small island off the coast near Dubrovnik that you can either take a ferry or a sea kayak to reach.

 The island is uninhabited and in 1858 the Austrian Archduke Maximillian purchased the island and created an incredible garden full of botanicals from around the world that still survive today.

-Hvar is known as the “island of lavender” and wine.
+Hvar is the “island of lavender” and wine.

 Hvar’s Mediterranean Diet recently became UNESCO’s intangible heritage and you can take some incredible tours of the famous wine and lavender fields with Hvar’s local food tours that include a delicious meal.